 Once your visitors arrive at your building, how do you know who they are and what are their reasons for visiting?
 Recognising your visitors is an important technique here for a great visitor experience and ensuring your building’s safety.

 Does your reception team recognise your guests right away?
 To ensure your visitors are greeted professionally, you can:

 Use dedicated receptionists – It could be people-intensive if you have a large number of visitors.
 If your receptionists need to handle administrative tasks as well, delivering first-class customer service might not be easy at busy times.
 Any single point of failure is putting your business reputation at risk.

-Combine people and technology - However, using people is expensive.
-Vgreet visitor management system is capable of upgrading your reception to an elastic reception service that combines people and technology to deliver the best visitor experience.
+Combine people and technology – However, using people is expensive.
+Vgreet visitor management system is capable of upgrading your reception to a flexible reception service that combines people and technology to deliver the best visitor experience.
 Adding visitor management software that can assist your front desk and reception staff are fully aware of who is coming to the office, handling up to 20,000 visitors a month capacity.
 Your visitors will always be recognised and greeted professionally.

 Impress them with a slick meeting invite